 - 1/2 teaspoon onion powder

-- Chopped fresh or dried herbs if desired: parsley, cilantro
+- Chopped fresh or dried herbs if desired: parsley and/or cilantro

-- Extras if desired: chopped green onions, parsley, cilantro, black olives, avocado, or jalepeno
+- Extras if desired: chopped green onions black olives, avocado, jalapeno, or limes

-Then throw on tomatoes, preferably fresh from your garden or farmer's market. 🙂 Add extra sauce on the side for dipping and squeeze some lime juice over the top if you love it as much as we do!
+- Sprinkle on any of the extras that your heart desires.
+I only had some parsley and cilantro from our pots on the deck.
+Add some lettuce, then throw on tomatoes (preferably fresh from your garden or farmer's market).
+Add extra sauce on the side for dipping too.
+Squeeze some lime juice over the top if you love it as much as we do!

 Now dig in, and let me know what you think of all this deliciousness!